 New approaches for the measurement and risk assessment of airborne biological agents

-It is difficult to assess the risks posed by activities which involve high rates of exposure to complex mixtures of airborne biological agents.
+It is difficult to assess the risks posed by activities involving high rates of exposure to complex mixtures of airborne biological agents.
 There is a lack of appropriate measurement and evaluation methods.
-BAuA is therefore conducting intensive research into bioaerosols.
+The Federal Institute for Occupational Safety and Health (BAuA) is therefore conducting intensive research into bioaerosols.

-Micro-organisms are everywhere to be found.
+Micro-organisms are found everywhere.
 This means that our skin, our digestive systems and our airways come into contact with them every day.
-In comparison with normal exposure which is generally harmless, many employees experience additional exposure to airborne micro-organisms at their places of work, however.
+In comparison with normal exposure, which is generally harmless, many employees experience additional exposure to airborne micro-organisms at their places of workplaces, however.
 This is primarily the case in two large areas:

-In this context, the concentrations of airborne micro-organisms can reach 10,000 times the normal levels.
+In these contexts, the concentrations of airborne micro-organisms can reach 10,000 times the normal levels.

 Depending on the type of biological agent, the level of exposure, its duration and the individual's state of health, such exposure can put the health of employees at risk.
 The hazards range from infections through to toxic or sensitising effects.